legobuff/legobuff.github.io/_posts/2019-05-03-running-container-in-swarm.md

 tags: misl docker dotnet-core raspberry-pi
 ---

-now that i have a slimmed down from the previous [post]({% post_url 2019-04-30-exec-format-error %}) lets get it up in running as a service. now not reading before trying, i took the working `docker run` example from earlier post and jumped straight in with...
+now that i have a slimmed down image from the previous [post]({% post_url 2019-04-30-exec-format-error %}) lets get it up and running as a service. i did not do any reading before trying this so i took the working `docker run` example from earlier post and jumped straight in with...

 ```
 docker service create -p 5001:443 \
    -e ASPNETCORE_URLS="https://+443" \
    -e ASPNETCORE_Kestrel__Certificates__Default__Password="crypticpassword" \
    -e ASPNETCORE_Kestrel__Certificates__Default__Path=/https/GuidMaker.pfx \
-   -v ${HOME}/https:/https/ \
+   -v ${HOME}/https:/https \
    --name guidmaker \
    legobuff/guidmaker:arm32
 ```